Voynich manuscript

 The manuscript has never been demonstrably deciphered, and none of the proposed hypotheses have been independently verified.
-The mystery of its meaning and origin has excited the popular imagination, provoking study and speculation.
+The mystery of its meaning and origin has excited speculation and provoked study.

-In 2020, Yale University published the manuscript online in its entirety—225 pages—in their digital collections library.

 Description

 Codicology

-The codicology, or physical characteristics of the manuscript, has been studied by researchers.
+The codicology, or physical characteristics of the manuscript, have been studied by many researchers.
 The manuscript measures 23.5 by 16.2 by 5 cm, with hundreds of vellum pages collected into 18 quires.
 The total number of pages is around 240, but the exact number depends on how the manuscript's unusual foldouts are counted.
-The quires have been numbered from 1 to 20 in various locations, using numerals consistent with the 1400s, and the top righthand corner of each recto (righthand) page has been numbered from 1 to 116, using numerals of a later date.
-From the various numbering gaps in the quires and pages, it seems likely that, in the past, the manuscript had at least 272 pages in 20 quires, some of which were already missing when Wilfrid Voynich acquired the manuscript in 1912.
-There is strong evidence that many of the book's bifolios were reordered at various points in its history, and that the original page order may well have been quite different from what it is today.
+The quires have been numbered from 1 to 20 in various locations, using a style of numerals consistent with those used in the 15th century, and the top righthand corner of each recto (righthand) page has been numbered from 1 to 116, using a style of numerals that originated at a later date.
+From the various numbering gaps in the quires and pages, it seems likely that in the past, the manuscript had at least 272 pages in 20 quires, some of which were already missing when Wilfrid Voynich acquired the manuscript in 1912.
+There is strong evidence that many of the book's bifolios were reordered at various points in the book's history, and that its pages were originally in a different order than the order they are in today.

 Parchment, covers, and binding

 Samples from various parts of the manuscript were radiocarbon dated at the University of Arizona in 2009.
 The results were consistent for all samples tested and indicated a date for the parchment between 1404 and 1438.
-Protein testing in 2014 revealed that the parchment was made from calf skin, and multispectral analysis showed that it had not been written on before the manuscript was created (i.e., it is not a palimpsest).
+Protein testing in 2014 revealed that the parchment was made from calfskin, and multispectral analysis showed that it had not been written on before the manuscript was created (i.e., it is not a palimpsest).
 The quality of the parchment is average and has deficiencies, such as holes and tears, common in parchment codices, but was also prepared with so much care that the skin side is largely indistinguishable from the flesh side.
-The parchment is prepared from "at least fourteen or fifteen entire calfskins".
+The parchment is made from "at least fourteen or fifteen entire calfskins".